 • Personal locator beacon (optional)

 *** ONCE SYMPTOMS APPEAR, YOU WILL DIE WITHIN DAYS ***

 *** MUST BE TREATED WITHIN 10 DAYS OF BITE ***

-• If you suspect the animal has rabies, see a doctor immediately
+• If you suspect RABIES, see a doctor immediately!

-• Rabbits, squirrels and other rodents rarely carry rabies
+• Rabbits, squirrels and rodents rarely carry rabies

 • Not found in fish or reptiles (mammals only)

-• Wash with soap & water as soon as possible for 5 minutes
+• Wash bite as soon as possible for 5 minutes